 - Pain and suffering damages

-If your loved one was the victim of a car accident and passed away because of their injuries, you may also be eligible to file a wrongful death action.
-We can review your case and guide eligible family members through the claims and litigation process.
+If your loved one was the victim of a car accident and passed away because of their injuries, you have our deepest condolences for your loss.
+You may be eligible to file a wrongful death action.
+We would be honored to review your case and guide eligible family members through the claims and litigation process.

-Let the Experts at Friedman & Simon, L.L.P.
+Let the Team at Friedman & Simon, L.L.P.
 Determine What Caused Your Long Island Car Accident

 - Motorcycle accidents